javierbyte/clashjs/README.md

 * Every player will have a position and direction on the grid.
 A player can not go over the grid limits, and can only face north, west, south or east.
 * The game will be turn based.
 Every turn we will excecute the AI of every player passing as arguments:
 	* The current position and direction of the player.
-	* The position of all other players (but not the direction).
+	* The position of all other players.
 	* The position of the coins.
 	* A environment configuration option with:
 		* Grid size.